-Date of Allotment Name of the Allottees No. of Equity Shares Face Value (₹) Issue Price (₹) Reasons for allotment Benefits accrued to our Company Mrs. Rajeshwari Katti Mr. Prakash Katti Allotment of shares 1000 towards compensation Acquisition of February Mr. Ashok Utture NA amount claimed by the land for setting 23, 2002 Mr. Riyaz Barger 40,195 owners of the land up our 23, 2002 Mr. Kashinath Utture acquired for the purpose Manufacturing Mr. Ramesh Shiralkar of the setting up our Unit Mr. Mallikarjun Utture manufacturing unit.
+Date of Allotment Name of the Allottees No. of Equity Shares Face Value (₹) Issue Price (₹) Reasons for allotment Benefits accrued to our Company Mrs. Rajeshwari Katti Allotment of shares Mr. Prakash Katti towards compensation Acquisition of F 1 Mr. Ashok Utture amount claimed by the land for setting February 23, 2002 Mr. Riyaz Barger 40,195 1000 NA owners of the land up our 25, 2002 Mr. Kashinath Utture acquired for the purpose Manufacturing Mr. Ramesh Shiralkar of the setting up our Unit Mr. Mallikarjun Utture manufacturing unit.

-3. As on the date of this Prospectus, our Company has not allotted any Equity Shares pursuant to any scheme approved under Sections 391 to 394 of the Companies Act, 1956 or under the provisions of Sections 230 to 240 of the Companies Act, 2013.
+3. As on the date of this Red Herring Prospectus, our Company has not allotted any Equity Shares pursuant to any scheme approved under Sections 391 to 394 of the Companies Act, 1956 or under the provisions of Sections 230 to 240 of the Companies Act, 2013.

 - 4. Our Company has not issued any Equity Shares out of revaluation reserves or unrealised profits. - 5.
-No shares have been issued at a price lower than the Issue Price within the last one year from the date of this Prospectus.
+No shares have been issued at a price lower than the Issue Price within the last one year from the date of this Red Herring Prospectus.